approach0/guide/index.md

 ## Guide for New Users
-Approach0 is a third-party math-aware search engine dedicated to provide better search experience for mathematical Q&A websites.
+Approach0 is a math-aware search engine dedicated to provide better search experience for mathematical Q&A websites.
 This page aims to provide new users a quick tour about how to use Approach0 search engine.

-### What is Math aware search?
+### What is math-aware search?
 Math-aware search means when you type a query containing one or more "keywords", each keyword can be either normal text or a math expression.
 The search engine gives you search